Set Up Ubuntu Desktop on AWS with Amazon DCV and Nvidia GPU (2024 Guide)

 Next, add the new user to the sudo group to grant them permission to install packages and perform other administrative tasks:

-1sudo usermod -aG sudo robomous
+sudo usermod -aG sudo robomous

 The following steps are a compilation of various adjustments I tested over time to determine the minimal configuration necessary for logging in exclusively with the newly created user.
 Start by editing the /etc/dcv/dcv.conf file:

-1sudo nano /etc/dcv/dcv.conf
+sudo nano /etc/dcv/dcv.conf

 In this file, you need to make some changes following the instructions included in the template.
 Below, I outline the sections to modify and the specific values required.
 Proceed to make the changes in the file as follows:

-2create-session = true
+create-session = true

-5owner = "robomous"
+owner = "robomous"

 After making these changes, save the file and restart the Ubuntu server: